 A recent ruling on federal carbon pricing sparked a lot of loud talk on both sides of the aisle, but the impact on institutional investors will be muted, says Monika Freyman, a chartered financial analyst and the responsible investment leader for Mercer’s wealth business in Canada.

-The Supreme Court of Canada ruled on March 25 that the federal government has the constitutional authority to impose minimum carbon pricing standards across the country.
-Ottawa will likely now push harder for all provinces and territories to impose a price on carbon, something that some jurisdictions (including Alberta, Ontario and Saskatchewan) have been strenuously resisting.
+On March 25, the Supreme Court of Canada ruled that the federal government has the constitutional authority to impose minimum carbon pricing standards across the country.
+Ottawa will likely now push harder for all provinces and territories to impose a price on carbon, something that some jurisdictions (including Alberta, Saskatchewan and Ontario) have been strenuously resisting.

-But, for the Canadian institutional investor community this ruling is simply the latest in a long line of signals indicating that further moves to cap carbon emissions in Canada and beyond are inevitable, says Freyman.
+However, for the Canadian institutional investor community, this ruling is simply the latest in a long line of signals indicating that further moves to cap carbon emissions in Canada and beyond are inevitable, says Freyman.

 “Institutional investors have been becoming a lot more aware of climate risks and opportunities, including these types of regulatory changes, for some time — and, for those that haven’t, I would say that it has become a real focus area in the last year or so.
 The big tipping point before the Supreme Court decision was the shift as well in the U.S. with the [President Joe] Biden administration coming on board . . . and committing to the Paris Accord, [and] we’re seeing region by region, country by country, countries are reaffirming and committing to capping carbon emissions.”

 As a result, the Canadian ruling is being felt more as the confirmation of a trend than as a surprising new development, she says.
 And many institutional investors have already recognized that it’s important to understand of the trend towards a greater focus on the environment, as well as the importance of being well positioned to take advantage of the next generation of business models and technology, she adds.